 Together with Windows 8, Microsoft has plans to re-invent MS Office as well.
 And so, Microsoft Office 15 is now at the center of attention.
 The feel and look of MS Office 15 scream Metro all around.
 The welcome screen is the first thing you will notice in Office 15, it’s inspired by the Windows 8 start-up screen, and the main window of Office 15 has the new Metro look.
 The Ribbon is minimized by default to maintain the clean Metro look.

 Office 15 has been engineered to work on tablets and touch-screen devices, and so it features a full-screen view and a “touch mode” for better use when using it on smartphones and tablets.
 Microsoft has gone to great effort in integrating online capabilities into its products, and so Office 15 will be able to log in automatically to Microsoft ID, where you will have access to your:

 - Windows Live Photo Album

 - My Office (which is a new feature in Windows 8)

 - Windows Live Messenger

 7. Windows 8 for Business

 Windows 8 comes with many advantages over the previous versions of Windows.
-Client Hyper-V is a good example, it is “a flexible, robust, and high performance client virtualization technology that enables IT pros and developers to run multiple operating system instances simultaneously on their Windows 8 computer”.
+Client Hyper-V is a good example, and it is “a flexible, robust, and high-performance client virtualization technology that enables IT pros and developers to run multiple operating system instances simultaneously on their Windows 8 computer”.
 For those of you that would love to port Windows 8 on your new iPad, you should know that it is possible!

-AppLocker is a powerful tool for developers to create privacy polities that allow or deny specific applications to be run by certain users.
+AppLocker is a powerful tool for developers to create privacy policies that allow or deny specific applications to be run by certain users.
 Bit Locker helps businesses to reduce the risk of unauthorized access.
 This feature has been greatly improved in Windows 8.
 We are sure that with the official launch, there will be much more features for business and personal users.